william-dandrea-study-software-courses/SI5-AL-SOA-selene-22-23-e/README.md

 ### Production mode for deployment

 We created a production mode, and in this one, we ermoved the docker volumes and built the micro-services in a production mode.
-FOr launching the project in development mode, you have to :
+For launching the project in production mode, you have to :
 1. Launch `build-all.sh` for build the production images
 2. Launch `prod-start-all.sh` for launching the docker containers
 3. Run `prod-stop-all.sh` for stoping the docker containers